gt-wikia/spine2json/docs/README.md

 * [FFmpeg](https://www.gyan.dev/ffmpeg/builds/#release-builds)
 * [AviSynth+](https://avs-plus.net/get_started.html) (optional)

+> [!NOTE]
-***Note:*** Spine `v3.8.87` or higher is recommended as it resolves most bugs and version incompatibilities.
+> Spine `v3.8.87` or higher is recommended as it resolves most bugs and version incompatibilities.
+For full list, see [#9](/../../issues/9).

 ## Contribution
 To start developing on more up-to-date runtimes, you can [fork](/../../fork) this repository, or create a new branch for higher version via [pull request](/../../pulls).

 ## Quoting the Main Issue
-There are certain discrepancies between the internals of [Spine program](https://esotericsoftware.com/) itself, and the [Spine-Unity plugin](https://en.esotericsoftware.com/spine-unity) that is integrated inside Unity-based games.
-The problem becomes apparent when some attachments are wrongly scaled upon importing `skel` data directly into the former.
+There are certain discrepancies between the internal architecture of [Spine program](https://esotericsoftware.com/) itself, and the [Spine-Unity plugin](https://en.esotericsoftware.com/spine-unity) that is integrated inside Unity-based games.
+The problem becomes apparent when some attachments are wrongly scaled upon importing `skel` data directly into the *former*.
 1. ***Spine program*** (Java) and ***Spine-Unity plugin*** (C#) use comparatively different algorithm to read and render `skel` data.
 2. `Nonessential data` (i.e. a skel export option) includes scaling for attachments that were resized in Spine program during development.
 3. Nonessential data is read by Spine program when importing, to detect the size of rescaled attachments.
 However, this data isn't required in Spine-Unity plugin and other in-game runtimes. ![Verbatim: Nonessential data — Exports data not needed at runtime but required to use Import Data](/docs/nonessential_data.png)